kaleidos-ventures/taiga-resources/content/extend/importer-jira.md

 ### How do I import a project from Jira?

-1. To start the importation project, you have to got to your project menu, and click on "Create Project" button.
+1. To start the importation project, you have to got to your project menu, and click on "New Project" button.

 {{< figure src="/images/import-jr-step1.png" caption="New project creation" alt="New project creation" class="articlefigure" >}}